chronic pain management of fibromyalgia, back, arthritis and neuropathy pain

 We’ve all had trauma, even if it’s only the trauma of birth and then the trauma when we die.
 Trauma can come from high sugar diet, alcohol, smoking, other substances and, of course, stress.

-Forgive the amateur-hour video below.
-If you are suffering in pain or have stress, watch a bit then go back to it.
+If you are suffering in pain or have stress, it is hard to focus.
+Watch the video for a short while the pause.
+You can visit it again later.
 When you have severe stress or pain, it is very hard to concentrate on anything – hard enough to put one step in front of the other and breathe.
-Later on watch the other videos below which explain the Limbic system in a different way.
+Take your time going through the page.
+There are different explanations of Limbic system.
 Good luck.

 I would suggest, if you feel safe to do this, to complete the Childhood Experiences Form and Adult Trauma Score form.
 This will help you see how much trauma you have had in your life.
 Many people have had trauma.
 My childhood experiences score is 16 out of 28.
 Thank goodness I was able to get help.